-The financial risk review has a few crossover instances, but is often the main reason why an underwriter will deny a bail bonds merchant account application.
-If your business is new, you have a shaky track record, personal credit scores are low, or any number of other factors, you will have a much harder time getting an approval.
-And even with an approval, stipulations may be put in place to ensure that you stay on track.
+The financial risk review has a few crossover instances but is often the main reason why an underwriter will deny a bail bonds merchant account application.
+If your business is new, you have a shaky track record, personal credit scores are low, or any number of other factors, you will have a much harder time getting approval.
+And even with approval, stipulations may be put in place to ensure that you stay on track.

-The business’ chargeback ratio is a very common reason for halting an application in which the company is already in existance.
+The business’ chargeback ratio is a very common reason for halting an application in which the company is already in existence.
 If the rate goes above their bank’s range, which is commonly 2%, the application is denied.
 There is flexibility as long as they see that you are taking action to proactively prevent chargebacks on your merchant account.

 Even considering these risks, a high risk merchant services provider can most likely get you boarded with an appropriate bank.
 They have the relationships and agreements in place to support businesses such as bail bonds, so it is important to reach out to them for your best chance at a merchant account approval.